Proteus (2003 film)

 Proteus is a 2003 romantic drama film by Canadian director John Greyson.
-The film, based on an early 18th century court record from Cape Town, explores the romantic relationship between two prisoners, one African (Khoikhoi) and one Dutch-born white, at Robben Island in South Africa in the 18th century.
+The film, based on an early 18th century court record from Cape Town, explores the romantic relationship between two prisoners, the Khoikhoi man Klaas Blank and the Dutch-born white Rijkhaart Jacobsz, at Robben Island in South Africa in the 18th century.

 Although the film premiered at the 2003 Toronto International Film Festival, it did not have a general theatrical release until 2005.

 Plot

-Set in 18th-century South Africa, the film dramatizes the true story of Claas Blank (Rouxnet Brown) and Rijkhaart Jacobsz (Neil Sandilands), two prisoners on Robben Island.
+Set in 18th-century South Africa, the film dramatises the true story of Claas Blank (Rouxnet Brown) and Rijkhaart Jacobsz (Neil Sandilands), two prisoners on Robben Island.
 Herder Claas Blank is serving 10 years for "insulting a Dutch citizen" and Rijkhaart is a Dutch sailor convicted of committing "unnatural acts" with another man.
 The two men, initially hostile to each other, form a secret relationship, using trips to a private water tank to bond.
 Their relationship has a racial component, as Jacobsz was a Dutchman, while Blank was a Khoi.

 Virgil Niven (Shawn Smyth), a Scottish botanist, befriends Blank for his knowledge of South African flora, including the protea.
 It is suggested that he may have a sexual interest in Blank.

 In 1735, Blank and Jacobsz are executed for sodomy, by being drowned, after jealousy by other inmates caused problems within the jail.

 The film ends with an extract from the speech Nelson Mandela made at his sentencing hearing in 1964, before he was imprisoned on Robben Island.